QuangNguyen2609/ARCHITECTURAL-BACKDOORS-IN-NEURAL-NETWORKS/readme.md

-## Pytorch Implementation of Architectural Backdoors in Neura Networks
+## Pytorch Implementation of Architectural Backdoors in NeuralNetworks

 Run the code simply by using this command `python main.py`